PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

 Service experience may be used to substantiate design assurance for previously developed hardware and for COTS components.
 Service experience relates to data collected from any previous or current usage of the component.
 Data from non-airborne applications is not excluded.

-Note: Wide and successful use of an item in service may provide confidence that the item’s design is mature and free of errors and that the manufacturing quality of the item is demonstrated.
+Note: Wide and successful use of an item in service may provide confidence that the item's design is mature and free of errors and that the manufacturing quality of the item is demonstrated.

 ### Product Service Experience Data Acceptability Criteria